catalyst-cooperative/pudl/docs/data_access.rst

 Zenodo Archives
 ---------------------------------------------------------------------------------------

-We use Zenodo to archive our fully processed data as a SQLite databasees and Parquet files.
+We use Zenodo to archive our fully processed data as SQLite databases and Parquet files.
 We also archive a Docker image that contains the software environment required to use PUDL within Jupyter Notebooks.
 You can find all our archived data products in `the Catalyst Cooperative Community on Zenodo